RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 C	is	incorrect	because	the	operating	system	with	Software	as	a	Service (SaaS)	is	solely	the	responsibility	of	the	cloud	provider,	who	itself would	retain	full	access	to	operating	system	logs.
 Because	the	cloud provider	is	solely	responsible	for	the	logs,	there	would	be	little	need for	the	cloud	customer	to	have	access	to	them.

-### Question # 49 - Which	of	the	following	will	always	serve	as	the	starting	point	for	theminimum	period	of	data	retention?
+### Question # 49 - Which	of	the	following	will	always	serve	as	the	starting	point	for	the minimum	period	of	data	retention?
 A.	Contract
 B.	Regulation
 C.	System	resources
 D.	Company	policy
 Answer: B.

 Regulation	will	dictate,	based	on	the	type	and	content	of	data,	the minimum	period	of	data	retention,	as	well	as	what	events	must	be captured	for	retention.
 Regulation	is	specific	to	the	type	of	data	and the	jurisdiction	where	it	is	located	or	consumed.

 A	is	incorrect	because	a	contract	will	articulate	and	document	data retention	requirements	between	the	cloud	customer	and	the	cloud provider;	it	will	not	serve	as	the	basis	for	the	actual	policy	dictating those	requirements.